Adrenal Gland Tumor: Symptoms and Signs

 In addition, the specific tumor type of pheochromocytoma may cause dangerous surges of the hormones that regulate blood pressure and the body’s response to stress.
 A hormonal surge can cause blood pressure to rise very quickly, increasing the risk of a heart attack, stroke, hemorrhage, or sudden death.

-If a tumor is diagnosed, relieving symptoms remains an important part of medical care and treatment.
-This may also be called palliative care or supportive care.
-It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.